juicedata/juicefs-csi-driver/README.md

 #### Using Helm To Deploy

 1. Prepare a `values.yaml` file with access information about Redis and object storage.
 If already formatted a volume, only `name` and `metaurl` is required.
+You can specify cpu/memory limits and requests of mount pod for pods using this driver.

 ```yaml
 storageClasses: